-Business checking vs. personal checking: Benefits and drawbacks
+Business checking vs. personal checking: benefits and drawbacks

-Business checking benefits and drawbacks
+Business checking benefits

 Some of the benefits business checking offers can include: